mattmcspirit/azurestack/README.md

 * Use the **-useAzureCredsForRegistration** flag if you want to use the same *Service Administrator* Azure AD credentials to register the ASDK, as you did when deploying the ASDK.
 * If you specify -registerASDK but forget to use -useAzureCredsForRegistration, you will be prompted for alternative credentials.
 * If you are using older hardware, or lower performance hardware with no SSD storage, and are experiencing VM deployment errors, use **-serialMode** to set the script to deploy VMs one at a time, rather than in parallel.
 This can help with reliability on older, lower performance hardware.
+* If you chose to customize the initial deployment of your ASDK by changing the region (default = "local") or the domain suffix (default = "azurestack.external"), you can use the flag **-customDomainSuffix** along with a correctly formed region and domain suffix, such as "west.contoto.com"

 Usage Examples:
 -------------